directus-labs/guest-authoring/crud-with-flutter-and-directus/index.md

 ## Add Navigation
-Now update the `BlogPostItem` class in the `lib/screens/home_screen.dart` to add navigation to the project:
+Update the `BlogPostItem` class in the `lib/screens/home_screen.dart` file to add navigation to the project:
 ```
 class BlogPostItem extends StatelessWidget {
   final dynamic blogPost;